-Opposition alliance to be called INDIA
+Opposition coalition for 2024 polls named INDIA

 The Opposition parties have decided to name their alliance as Indian National Developmental Inclusive Alliance, or INDIA, Congress chief Mallikarjun Kharge announced on Tuesday.

-The decision was taken at the second Opposition party meeting in Bengaluru in which 26 parties took part.
+The decision was taken at the second Opposition meeting in Bengaluru in which 26 parties took part.
 The two-day meeting was held to formulate a strategy to take on the Bharatiya Janata Party in the 2024 Lok Sabha elections.

+Kharge said the third meeting of the Opposition will be held in Mumbai next, during which an 11-member coordination committee will be set up.
+The date for the meeting will be announced soon, he said.

+The Congress chief added that the Opposition parties have kept their differences aside and the agenda of the alliance is to save the country and its people.

+Aam Aadmi Party chief Arvind Kejriwal said that 26 Opposition have come together with a dream for a new India.

+“Nine years ago, India voted for Narendra Modi, and he had the opportunity to serve the country,” Kejriwal said.
+“However, over these nine years, there is not one sector that can claim progress.”

-The first Opposition meeting held on June 23 in Patna was attended by leaders of 15 parties.
+The first Opposition meeting was held on June 23 in Patna and was attended by leaders of 15 parties.

 Leaders of the Congress, Rashtriya Janata Dal, Janata Dal (United), Trinamool Congress, Dravida Munnetra Kazhagam, Aam Aadmi Party, Nationalist Congress Party, Shiv Sena (Uddhav Balasaheb Thackeray), Communist Party of India, Communist Party of India (Marxist), Samajwadi Party, National Conference, Peoples Democratic Party, Communist Party of India (Marxist–Leninist) Liberation, Jharkhand Mukti Morcha and Rashtriya Lok Dal had attended the first meeting.